Chair: Bryan J. Pfister

 BME 478.
 Introduction to CAD for Biomechanics.
 3 credits, 4 contact hours (2;2;0).

-Prerequisites: BME 302 and MECH 320.
+Prerequisites: BME 302 and (MECH 320 or BME 321).
 Introduction to Computer Aided Designing and analysis as applied to biomedical engineering design programs.
 Topics include theoretical insight into the process of design and geometrical modeling and design using industry standard CAD (Computer Aided Design) software packages.
-The course will also include several projects involving the applicaiton of design principles to standard problems in biomedical design.
+The course will also include several projects involving the application of design principles to standard problems in biomedical design.

 BME 479.
 BioMicroElectroMechanical Systems.
 3 credits, 3 contact hours (3;0;0).